 A boat tour of the glittering Sydney Harbour

 Tours can be anything from 1.5 to 3 hours.
-Choose if you want a nature cruise with whale watching, or a beach and snorkeling boat tour with a picnic lunch.
+Choose if you want a nature cruise with whale watching or a beach and snorkeling boat tour with a picnic lunch.

 Darling Harbour – Sydney’s playground

 Day 3: North Sydney and wildlife experience

-Kangaroos, Koalas and Wombats at Taronga Zoo
+Kangaroos, Koalas, and Wombats at Taronga Zoo

-And it’s a zoo like no other.
-Home to over 4000 animals and 350 species, Taronga is about conservation, education and wildlife health.
-You will discover how this fantastic zoo both treats and rehabilitates injured Australian wildlife.
-And you’ll have plenty of chances to get up close to the furry residents.
+Taronga is home to over 4000 animals and 350 species and is about conservation, education, and wildlife health.
+You will discover how this fantastic zoo treats and rehabilitates injured Australian wildlife.
+And you’ll have plenty of chances to get close to the furry residents.

 Manly Wharf, North Sydney

 At the end of your visit, walk back down the hill to the ferry.
-Catch the next ferry to Manly, about a 30-minute ride across the harbour.
+Catch the next ferry to Manly, about a 30-minute ride across the harbor.
 If you can, take a ferry that stops at Watson’s Bay.

 If you want an afternoon in nature, hike the paths to Northhead for some incredible views back towards the city.

 The Blue Mountains

-The Blue Mountains, so called because of the haze created from water droplets hitting the tight Eucalyptus vegetation on the mountains, are just 90 minutes west of Sydney.
+The Blue Mountains, so-called because of the haze created from water droplets hitting the tight Eucalyptus vegetation on the mountains, are just 90 minutes west of Sydney.

 If you have enough time, book an overnight stay as the area of the Blue Mountains is very deserving of your time.